Departmental Grand Rounds

 Occurs each Thursday and features a rotation of special topics including:

 Ambulatory Morning Report

-There is a separate one-hour report held four times weekly from 7:30-8:30am (before clinic) for all residents on their ambulatory rotation.
-Residents present a case-based discussion on a primary care topic of their choosing with the guidance of a faculty discussant.
+Occurs four times weekly from 7:30-8:30am (before clinic) for all residents on their Ambulatory rotation.
+Residents present on high-yield primary care and ambulatory topics (e.g. Approach to Hypercalcemia, Diagnosing Tick-Borne Illness, Interpreting PFTs) with the guidance of an expert faculty discussant.